TrebledJ/trebledj.github.io/content/posts/ctf/hitcon23/2023-09-20-hitcon-2023-the-blade.md

 - There are 3 parts to the encryption.
 What addresses do they begin and end?
 - What is each part doing?

-Let’s recognise some highs level patterns.
+Let’s recognise some high level patterns.

 It’s easy to be intimidated by the multitude of loops; but really, half the loops are the same, just wearing different clothes.